-A mandatory virtual orientation for all Fogarty fellows will be held from July 10-14, 2023.
-Fellows were sent information on registering for this orientation in early May.
+A mandatory orientation for all Fogarty fellows will be held from July 8-12, 2024.
+Fellows were already sent information on registering for this orientation.

 Travel To/From Training Site or for other Fellowship-funded Activities

 Because GloCal fellows are funded by the U.S. government, they must comply with the "Fly America Act" when traveling for the fellowship.
 U.S.-flag air carriers must be used to the maximum extent possible when commercial air transportation is the means of travel between the U.S. and a foreign country or between foreign countries.
 Make sure to adhere to this requirement when making any travel plans.